 Note that once you’ve published a Page, the ‘Publish’ button’s name changes to ‘Update’; you can edit that content at any time, and clicking ‘Update’ will refresh the Page that is visible to the public with your newly edited version.

-Note that there are several additional options (‘Boxes’) on the admin screen controlling aspects of your new Page’s behaviors (Discussion, Page Attributes, Featured Image, to list a few).
+Note that there are several additional options (‘meta-boxes’) on the admin screen controlling aspects of your new Page’s behaviors (Discussion, Page Attributes, Featured Image, to list a few).
 Don’t sweat these for now!

 So What’s Different about Posts?